• Skip to primary navigation

 • Make sure to save a bit of broth to make the "slurry" for the sauce.
 Add liquid to the thickener (either flour or xanthan gum/arrowroot powder) will help prevent the sauce from getting lumpy.

-What is the difference between different paprikas?
+What are the differences between the types of paprikas?

 There are four main types of paprika: sweet, made from sweet red peppers without any heat.
 Hot paprika is made from a variety of spicy peppers.
 Cayenne can be substituted for hot paprika.
 Smoked paprika is made from dried peppers and may or may not have some heat.